how we work

 Seeking implementation strategies to embed good nutrition practices into health systems across sectors through action-orientated research and solution-focused consulting.

-IRCN places emphasis on integrating good nutritional care into health systems with pioneering work funded through competitive awards in the UK, Canada and more widely, and recognised further through the Medical Nutrition International Industry (MNI) award (2017).
+IRCN places emphasis on integrating good nutritional care into health systems with pioneering work funded through competitive awards and recognised further through the Medical Nutrition International Industry (MNI) award (2017-19) as well as subsequent awards from the AIM Foundation (2018-22) and the Swiss Re Institute (2019-21) to take forward implementation of nutrition knowledge into multiple contexts.

 Nutritional Equity and Population Health (NEPH)